Reno, Nevada 7 Day Weather Forecast

 .KEY MESSAGES...

-lingering chances of afternoon showers and thunderstorms.
+* Increasing chances of showers and thunderstorms this weekend

 &&